The Chart for Tilray Brands Inc. (TLRY) Is Flashing Mixed Signals

 Cantor Fitzgerald gave a rating of “Neutral” to TLRY, setting the target price at $11.80 in the report published on November 01st of the previous year.

-Volatility was left at 6.68%, however, over the last 30 days, the volatility rate increased by 7.14%, as shares sank -12.31% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -32.54% lower at present.
+Volatility was left at 7.84%, however, over the last 30 days, the volatility rate increased by 11.51%, as shares surge +3.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -36.29% lower at present.

-During the last 5 trading sessions, TLRY rose by +9.62%, which changed the moving average for the period of 200-days by -69.52% in comparison to the 20-day moving average, which settled at $3.34.
-In addition, Tilray Brands Inc. saw -51.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TLRY fell by -3.51%, which changed the moving average for the period of 200-days by -71.63% in comparison to the 20-day moving average, which settled at $3.35.
+In addition, Tilray Brands Inc. saw -53.06% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading